haklein/tlv320aic31xx/README.md

 ## Example

-The `src/main.cpp` shows all required calls to enable DAC, headphone, speakers, clocking via PLL from BLCK.
+The setup method in `src/main.cpp` shows all required calls to enable DAC, headphone, speakers, clocking via PLL from BLCK.